confio/tgrade-contracts/contracts/tgrade-valset/README.md

     pub min_weight: u64,
     /// The maximum number of validators that can be included in the Tendermint validator set.
     /// If there are more validators than slots, we select the top N by membership weight
     /// descending.
-(In case of ties at the last slot, select by "first" tendermint pubkey,
+(In case of ties at the last slot, select by "first" Tendermint pubkey,
     /// lexicographically sorted).
     pub max_validators: u32,
     /// Number of seconds in one epoch.
 We update the Tendermint validator set only once per epoch.
     /// Epoch # is env.block.time/epoch_length (round down).
 The first block with a new epoch number
     /// will trigger a new validator calculation. pub epoch_length: u64,
     /// Total reward paid out at each epoch.
-This will be split among all validators active during
+This will be split among all validators during the last
-    /// the last epoch.
+    /// epoch.
     /// (epoch_reward.amount * 86_400 * 30 / epoch_length) is the amount of reward tokens to mint
     /// each month.
     /// Ensure this is sensible in relation to the total token supply. pub epoch_reward: Coin,

-    /// Initial operators and validator keys registered - needed to have a non-empty validator
+    /// Initial operators and validator keys registered.
-    /// set upon initialization.
-    pub initial_keys: Vec<OperatorKey>,
+    /// If you do not set this, the validators need to register themselves before
+    /// making this privileged/calling the EndBlockers, so that we have a non-empty validator set pub initial_keys: Vec<OperatorInitInfo>,

     /// A scaling factor to multiply cw4-group weights to produce the Tendermint validator power
     /// (TODO: should we allow this to reduce weight?
 Like 1/1000?) pub scaling: Option<u32>,

-    /// Percentage of total accumulated fees that are subtracted from tokens minted as rewards.
+    /// Percentage of total accumulated fees that is subtracted from tokens minted as rewards.
     /// 50% by default.
-To disable this feature, just set it to 0 (which effectively mean that fees
+To disable this feature just set it to 0 (which effectively means that fees
     /// don't affect the per-epoch reward).
     #[serde(default = "default_fee_percentage")]
     pub fee_percentage: Decimal,

-    /// Flag determining if validators should be automatically unjailed after the jailing period; false
+    /// Flag determining if validators should be automatically unjailed after the jailing period;
-    /// by default.
+    /// false by default.
     #[serde(default)]
     pub auto_unjail: bool,

+    /// Fraction of how much reward is distributed between validators.
+The remainder is sent to the
+    /// `distribution_contract` with a `Distribute` message, which should perform distribution of
+    /// the sent funds between non-validators, based on their engagement.
+    /// This value is in range of `[0-1]`, `1` (or `100%`) by default.
+    #[serde(default = "default_validators_reward_ratio")]
+    pub validators_reward_ratio: Decimal,

+    /// Address where part of the reward for non-validators is sent for further distribution.
+It is
+    /// required to handle the `Distribute {}` message (eg. tg4-engagement contract) which would
+    /// distribute the funds sent with this message.
+    /// If no account is provided, `validators_reward_ratio` has to be `1`. pub distribution_contract: Option<String>,

-    /// Code id of the contract which would be used to distribute the rewards of this token pub rewards_code_id: u64,
+    /// Code id of the contract which would be used to distribute the rewards of this token, assuming
+    /// `tg4-engagement`.
+The contract will be initialized with the message:
+    /// ```json
+    /// {
+    ///     "admin": "valset_addr",
+    ///     "token": "reward_denom",
+    /// }
+    /// ```
+    ///
+    /// This contract has to support all the `RewardsDistribution` messages pub rewards_code_id: u64,
 }
 ```